DOCA NVMe Emulation Application Guide

 The CQ's main task is to write cookies to host.
 The main fields are:

-SQ ID – If this is an admin CQ then the CQ ID is 0.
+In case it is an Admin CQ then the CQ ID is zero.

-DOCA queue – A shared structure that serves as both the CQ and SQ for admin and I/O operations, mirroring the host's queues with the same size.
-It is responsible for fetching SQEs from the host and posting CQEs back to the host.
-The NVMe driver issues commands through its SQs and receives their completions via the CQs.

-Local queue mmap – represents the local memory where elements are stored for copying
+The queue MMAP represents the local memory where elements are stored for copying

 DOCA Comch